matthias-bs/BresserWeatherSensorTTN/README.md

    #define PIN_LMIC_DIO1     16
    #define PIN_LMIC_DIO2     17
    ```
-   **Note:** For LILYGO TTGO LoRa32 V1, the correct pin configuration will be set with the board selection in the Arduino IDE.
+   **Note:** For LILYGO TTGO LoRa32 V1/V2/V21new and Adafruit Feather ESP32-S2 (no Bluetooth!), the correct pin configuration will be set with the board selection in the Arduino IDE.

 2. **BresserWeatherSensorReceiver Software Part**